aradzie/keybr.com/docs/translations_report.md

 # Ukrainian

-Translated: 421 messages, 5097 words
+Translated: 419 messages, 5066 words

-Untranslated: 7 messages, 57 words
+Untranslated: 9 messages, 87 words

 * *Top accuracy*
 * *Explain charts*
 * *Average accuracy*
 * *Relative Accuracy*
 * *Hide explanations*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Vietnamese

-Translated: 336 messages, 2186 words
+Translated: 335 messages, 2183 words

-Untranslated: 87 messages, 2911 words
+Untranslated: 88 messages, 2913 words

 * *Visit*
 * *Typing*